AprilQx/Master-Project-M1/mnist_addition/README.md

 ### Note

-I have cleared the results in experinments using `delete_results.py`.
+1. I have cleared the results in experinments using `delete_results.py`.
 If we run again, we might get nothing.
+2. Some results that I have show in the report is obtained by running the scripts, and the results are not stored properly.